Content modeling

 Interface-Driven Logic: Defining interfaces such as

-ISearchableContentorIHeroHeaderallows for the creation of generic extension methods and ViewComponents. - Scalable Indexing: This pattern is essential for search indexing logic (e.g., Optimizely Graph), as queries can target all content implementing a specific interface.
+ISearchableContentorIHeroHeaderenables generic extension methods and ViewComponents to operate across multiple unrelated content types. - Scalable Indexing: This pattern is essential for search indexing logic with Optimizely Graph - queries can target all content implementing a specific interface rather than enumerating concrete types.

 Strategic GUID Management

 In CMS 12, every content type and property is tracked via GUIDs.
 For enterprise-grade PaaS scalability, never rely on automatic GUID generation.
-Explicitly defining GUIDs in code ensures that content types are recognized as identical across Integration, Pre-production, and Production environments.
+Explicitly defining GUIDs in code ensures that content types are recognized as identical across Integration, Pre-production, and Production environments - preventing data orphaning during deployments.

 3. Enforcing Editorial Governance via Code

 Governance ensures that content remains clean, accessible, and compliant as it scales.
-Technical governance should be enforced at the schema level to prevent errors during the content creation process.
+Technical governance should be enforced at the schema level to prevent errors during the content creation process rather than relying on editorial discipline alone.

 Field-Level Security with Custom Attributes

-While Optimizely provides role-based access for pages, it does not natively restrict specific properties based on user roles.
+Optimizely provides role-based access for pages but does not natively restrict specific properties based on user roles.
 This gap can be bridged by implementing custom attributes that interact with the metadata provider.

 -